OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B06.md

 **package.json**

-You'll need to install additional packages for adaptive cards and botbuilder.
+You'll need to install additional packages for Adaptive cards and botbuilder.
 Add below packages into the `package.json` file.

 ```json